A look at the Jordan Valley Israeli PM has vowed to annex

 THE GEOGRAPHY

-The Jordan Valley makes up the eastern edge of the West Bank, which Palestinians envision as the foundation of their future state.
+The Jordan Valley makes up the eastern edge of the West Bank.
 It runs some 300 kilometers (185 miles) from the Sea of Galilee in the north along the Jordan River down to the Dead Sea on the Israel-Jordan frontier.

 Israel captured the area from Jordan, along with the rest of the West Bank and east Jerusalem, in the 1967 war.
-Since then, it’s established around 30 settlements in the Jordan Valley, which is now home to some 65,000 Palestinians and 11,000 settlers, according to the Israeli settlement watch group B’Tselem.
+Since then, it’s established around 30 settlements in the Jordan Valley, which is now home to some 65,000 Palestinians and 11,000 settlers, according to the Israeli rights group B’Tselem.
 The international community, along with the Palestinians, overwhelmingly considers all Israeli settlements in the West Bank and east Jerusalem illegal.

 Outside of the Palestinian city of Jericho and some surrounding communities, about 90% of the Jordan Valley falls under full Israeli security and administrative control, meaning the Israeli military polices the territory and its population.
-Compared to the rest of the West Bank it is relatively peaceful, though, and Jews and Arabs have daily interactions.

 As the lowest place on earth, it has a unique climate that can produce fruits and vegetables year-round.
 Access to the Dead Sea and its mineral-rich waters also offers tourism and other commercial benefits.